open-pay/openpay-ruby/README.md

 This ruby API standardize the method names across all different resources using the create,get,update and delete verbs.
 For full method documentation take a look at:   http://docs.openpay.mx/

-(The test suite at test/spec is a good source of reference)
+The test suite at test/spec is a good source of reference.

 #####create